kenylieou/prerender-request-blacklist/README.md

-# prerender extension blacklist
+# Prerender Request Blacklist

 This is a plugin to be used with your Prerender server to avoid requesting to any blacklist extensions such as image, css, fonts etc

 ## Install

-`npm install prerender-extension-blacklist --save`
+`npm install prerender-request-blacklist --save`

 **server.js**